ss

 © Portrait: Inga Kerber

-© Backyard: Jens Gerber
+© Object photo 2: Jens Gerber

 Ceramist Rosi Steinbach unfolds all facets of her ability to simultaneously capture her wonderful talent of realistic expression and imaginative abstraction.